 How to Store and Reheat

-Store leftover mashed potatoes in the refrigerator for up to 4 days.
-Reheat briefly in the microwave or on the stovetop, and add a splash of unsweetened/unflavored milk or additional yogurt during reheating to return the mashed potatoes to their original creamy texture.
+Store leftover vegan mashed potatoes in the refrigerator for up to 5 days.
+Reheat briefly in the microwave or on the stovetop, and add a splash of unsweetened/unflavored milk or spoonful of yogurt during reheating to return the mashed potatoes to their original creamy texture.

-They also freeze well.
+Mashed potatoes also freeze well.
 Store in an air tight container in your freezer for up to 2 months.
-Thaw overnight in the refrigerator, then reheat as described above and enjoy.
+Thaw overnight in the refrigerator, then reheat as described above.

 Top Tips